bbatsov/prelude/docs/modules/index.md

 # Modules

-!!!
-Note

-    Most modules are not currently documented.
-Helping out with their documentation is a great way to contribute to the project!

 Prelude provides extra functionality through modules.
 Some modules may require extra steps to enable all functionality.
 These steps and the functionality provided by these modules are documented on the